Bank of America Cash Rewards vs. Blue Cash Preferred Card from American Express

 The Blue Cash Preferred card, on the other hand, caps the 6-percent bonus on U.S. supermarket purchases at $6,000 per year – meaning you can earn the bonus on an average of $500 per month.
 After that, cardholders will earn 1 percent back on those purchases.

-However, there is no limit on the amount of cash back that Preferred cardholders can earn the 3 percent rate on gas and department store purchases.
+However, there is no limit on the amount of cash back that Preferred cardholders can earn the 3 percent rate on gas purchases.

 Best for someone who doesn’t want to pay an annual fee: Bank of America Cash Rewards card